dqdang/dqdang.github.io/_posts/2021-05-03-itemized-receipt.markdown

 category: posts
 ---

-*Icy veins Diablo 3 gear scraper*
+*Icy Veins Diablo 3 gear scraper and classifier*

-I needed an easy way to tell if an item fits my build.
+I needed an easy way to tell if an item fits a build.

-Features a local database builder on a Tkinter app.
+Features a local database on a Tkinter app.

 Take a look at the project:
 [itemized receipt][itemized receipt]